Healthy lunches can help set your kids up for a bright future and reduce their lifetime cancer risk.

-“It’s important to pack nutritious foods in the proper proportions,” says Rachel King, a health education specialist in MD Anderson’s Lyda Hill Cancer Prevention Center.
+“It’s important to pack nutritious foods in the proper proportions,” says Lindsey Wohlford, a wellness dietitian at MD Anderson.

 Research has linked processed meats like salami, bologna, pastrami and even lean lunchmeats to an increased risk for colorectal cancer later in life.
 Research also shows sugary drinks such as soda, juice and energy or sports drinks can lead to unwanted weight gain that may track through adulthood, leading to increased cancer risk.